kylen12/deployS3/README.md

-#S3 on Node
-##NodeJS Project Deploying Files to AWS S3
+#NodeJS Project Deploying Files to AWS S3

 ##Blurb
 Uploading to S3 works!
 That's about as far as I am in this project.
 I'm not even sure this will work on your machine.
 If it doesn't, we'll figure it out in class.
 I haven't learned how to write README.md files yet so forgive the formatting.
 I know you are used to seeing fabulous READMEs.
 Anyhoo, I hope this helps!